 If the Trainee leaves within 12 months of the initiation of the award, the final check may NOT be for the 1/12th amount because it will have been offset by the balance of the advance.
 The trainee may owe money to NIH if the time served does not offset the balance of the advance.
 A personal check covering a stipend overpayment must be submitted to the Office of Financial Management “Fellowship Payment Office” with a copy of the FPS-generated termination notice.
 Any un-recovered overpayment will be treated as a debt owed to the U.S. Government.

 Stipend payments will be certified monthly and authorized in the FPS by the IC Designated Program officials between the 20th and 25th of the month so the Office of Financial Management (OFM) may authorize payments.
 If the IC does not certify and authorize payment for a trainee, no stipend payment will be issued for that month until certification is received.

-Supplemental funding should be granted to Trainees who wish to come to NIH for a period of research training under the auspices of traineeships or grants awarded by outside (non-Federal) organizations or institutions, when the outside funding fails to provide a stipend in the established range for Trainees as described in the appendices below.
+Supplemental funding should be granted to Trainees who wish to come to NIH for a period of research training under the auspices of traineeships or grants awarded by outside (non-extramural NIH) organizations or institutions, when the outside funding fails to provide a stipend in the established range for Trainees as described in the appendices below.

 Supplemental Funding should be granted:

 - ONLY to Trainees who have already been approved for or currently receive outside (non-extramural NIH) support;